 The Articles of Organization form asks whether your Delaware LLC will be managed by one manager, multiple managers, or all the members.
 You must decide whether you want to be a member-managed or a manager-managed LLC.
-To help you decide, we have created guides for each method: the Member-Managed LLC or the Manager-Managed LLC.

 5. Create an Operating Agreement.

 An operating agreement is an important document in the formation of your LLC.
 It does the following:

 - Outlines rules and regulations for your business